MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/13-security.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Security"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Security"
 description: "Moving to a cloud-based service doesn’t mean the entire internet has access to it always."
 author: SudheeshGH
 ms.author: sunaray